vacuumlabs/react-custom-validation/README.md

 For information on form validity calculation see [here](#formvalid-optional).

-#### `$fieldEvent`
+#### `$fieldEvent(event, field, debounce)`

-Handler used to notify the validation library about user actions which are used in show validation calculations.
-Takes in two arguments:
+Handler used to notify the validation library about user actions which are used in show/hide validation calculations.
+Takes in the following arguments:
-- `type`: `'blur'` or `'change'` or `'submit'` or `'reset'`
+- `event`: `'blur'` or `'change'` or `'submit'` or `'reset'`
-- `field`: `String`, field name as referred to in `fields` in the validation config; if not specified (usually for `'submit'` and `'reset`' events), all fields specified in validation config are assumed
+- `field` (optional): string, one of field names specified in `fields` part of the validation config
+- `debounce` (optional): `true` or `false` or number or `null`; overrides typing debounces set in validation config; only available for `'change'` events

-The action type `'reset'` causes the validation library to "forget" all past field events.
+The event `'reset'` causes the validation library to "forget" all past field events.
 For example, suppose that the field `'email'` was changed, blurred and/or submitted and the user is not typing right now.
 One will thus get `{show: true}` for this email validation.
 After `$fieldEvent('reset', 'email')` is called, the email field will be considered untouched (all changes, blurs, submits being forgotten) and one will get `{show: false}` for the email validation.
-The most usual case is perhaps calling `$fieldEvent('reset')` which is useful for resetting the whole form after successful submit.
+The most usual case is perhaps calling `$fieldEvent('reset')` which is useful for resetting all recorded field data (for example, after successful submit).

+If `field` is not specified, all fields specified in the `fields` part of the validation config are assumed.
+This is useful especially for the `'submit`' event.
+Note that `$fieldEvent('reset')` is an exception; it resets all the recorded field events (even for fields that are not specified in the validation config).

 Examples of usage:
 ```